Good product data from a PIM system is the key to a successful e-commerce business

 - Direct influence on conversion in the buying process

 - Higher visibility through search engines (e.g. Google)

 - Positive product and customer experience and resulting customer loyalty

 With these points in mind, it is worth investing in high-quality product descriptions.
 In particular, product descriptions that have to be created at short notice should receive more attention - such as descriptions of seasonal products, long-running products or new collections.
 The challenge is to manage the numerous product descriptions and at the same time to keep them up to date - and all of this within a financially acceptable budget.
-This is where the automated generation of product descriptions, Natural Language Generation (NLG), comes into action.
+This is where the automated product descriptions comes into action.

 The PIM system improves the quality of your product data

 NLG can only work with a good database.
 The condition for functioning is available and constantly maintained data.
 Data can be collected, archived and used in different ways.
 A PIM can improve the quality and accuracy of the data, which leads to the optimization of subsequent business processes.
 The PIM system (Product Information Management System) is a central place for all project-relevant information, specifications and digital files.
 The relevant product information for online shops can be exported from a PIM system to countless channels.

 Data quality and completeness influence the quality of the automated descriptions